verbb/formie/docs/get-started/configuration.md

 - `defaultFormTemplate` - The handle for the default form template used for new forms.
 Formie‘s defaults will be used if not specified.
 - `defaultEmailTemplate` - The handle for the default email template used for new forms.
 Formie‘s defaults will be used if not specified.
 - `enableUnloadWarning` - Whether front-end forms should trigger an "unload" warning when a form‘s content has changed and the user tries to navigate away without submitting.
+- `enableBackSubmission` - Whether clicking the "Back" button on front-end forms should submit the current page content.
+Disabling this will show an "unload" warning and discard any un-saved content.
 - `ajaxTimeout` - Set the timeout in seconds for Ajax/XHR requests when using the front-end JS.
 Default to 10 seconds.

 ### General Fields